ripeda/Baseline-Builder/README.md

 ## Usage

-Baseline Builder works by using config files using Baseline's spec, and generates a Baseline package for deployment.
+Baseline Builder works by taking config files for Baseline, and generating a package for deployment.
 If scripts, packages or images are declared in the file, Baseline Builder will attempt to resolve them and embed inside the package.

 ```py
 import baseline